Click here for your free 15-minute consultation

 I don't practice that kind of therapy.

-It would be terribly arrogant for me to think that I know how to live your life better than you do.
+I don't think that I know how to live your life better than you do.
 No one knows that better than you.

 In our sessions, we will explore your best hopes for our work together and how you can reach your hopes.
 We will focus on building the future you want, not spend time re-traumatizing you with difficult things from your past.

-I believe that you know how to build your brightest future.
+You know how to build your brightest future.
 By very carefully listening to you, I will be able to ask you the right questions that will lead you to your own answers for your life.

 If all of this sounds good to you, then I might be the therapist for you.